Managing Device Groups¶

 - At least one Profile created — see Creating a Profile.

-- Target SMB/UNC shares accessible from the machine running ntkDeploy (for example,
+- SMB/UNC network shares or local absolute paths accessible from the machine running ntkDeploy — for example

 1. Navigate to Device Groups¶